 - To learn the ways of Ayni (Reciprocity), Minka (Collective Work), and Ayllu (Community).

-- To grow our relationship with Mother Earth in Boston.
+- To build practices and grow our relationship with Mother Earth, our ancestors and our community locally.

-- To provide a foundation and community around Reciprocal Leadership.
+- To provide a foundation and community based in reciprocity.

 Participants will engage in 9 weekly in-person meetings from March 2 – May 4, 2019.
-Five of those meetings will be around 3 hours long and the remaining four meetings will be full-day training sessions.
+Six of those meetings will be around 3 hours long and the remaining 3 meetings will be full-day training sessions.
 Participants will be expected to attend every meeting date and engage in the assignments and readings for those sessions.

 First we’ll go through a communal process of reclaiming our relationships with ourselves and our communities as we think critically and analyze the historical processes that have led to societal and individual issues that are present today.
 Then, we’ll develop practices rooted in indigenous wisdom that will connect us to the living world around us.
 Finally, we will emerge as a new community and proceed towards developing our personal and communal practices of Reciprocal Leadership.